 At AdThrive, we’re excited to help build a future without third-party cookies!

-We’re collaborating directly with Google and other industry leaders to come up with smart solutions, building and improving our own technology and systems like contextual advertising and identity solutions that don’t rely on third-party cookies, and advocating for publishers in all of the ongoing discussions around the future of digital advertising.
+We’re collaborating directly with Google and other industry leaders to develop smart solutions, building and improving our own technology and systems like contextual advertising and identity solutions that don’t rely on third-party cookies, and advocating for publishers in all of the ongoing discussions around the future of digital advertising.